 Johnny and Ellen, the ultra runners behind the ultra-running community Pace on Earth, wanted to try ultra intervals, and when you've got lots of friends on social media — why not invite them all to join the fun?
 The first event, held on the 27th of January 2013 had only around 10 participants, and Ellen and Johnny only managed to run 6 out of 8 intervals, before they had to call it a day.
 Early on, sponsors like Craft Sportswear and X-Kross Sportsglasses joined in with amazing prizes, to help the participants gather strength to get out on the next interval.
 The training form quickly became more popular and the number of participants grew every time, with runners from all of the Nordic countries.

-Since then, Pace on Earth has hosted the event 14 times, 25th of March 2017 being the 15th time!
+Since then, Pace on Earth has hosted the event more than 20 times!
 Changing the name from #1milvartredjetimme (which is Swedish for 10k every 3rd hour) to the more international #ultraintervalchallenge, was part of opening up the event for runners all over the world.
 Knowing that you're about 300 runners all over the world, setting off on the next interval at the exact same time, is truly inspiring!

 Pace on Earth